Frank Clark (footballer): Managerial career

 In December 1996, with Forest struggling at the bottom of the Premier League, Clark expressed his concern with the boardroom crisis at the club, with rival parties attempting to buy the club.
 His earlier success with the club had led to him being linked to the England job when Terry Venables announced his intention to resign less than a year earlier.
 Clark left the club in December.

 Clark made some shrewd signings as Forest manager, including Stan Collymore and Lars Bohinen.
-Collymore was sold to Liverpool in June 1995 for a then British transfer fee record of £8.5million, two years after joining Forest from Southend United.
+Collymore was sold to Liverpool in June 1995 for a then British transfer fee record of £8.5 million, two years after joining Forest from Southend United.

-However, he also made several notably disappointing signings during his final 18 months at the City Ground.
+However, Clark also made several disappointing signings during his final 18 months at the City Ground.
 The first of these was Andrea Silenzi, who was signed as a replacement for Stan Collymore, becoming the first Italian player to appear in the Premier League, but failed to live up to expectations and had returned to Italy within two years.
 Croatian defender Nikola Jerkan, signed a year later, played just 14 games in Forest's 1996-97 relegation campaign, before being loaned out to Rapid Vienna for a season and then returning to the City Ground for a further season, without playing a single game, and finally being discarded by the club in the summer of 1999.

 Clark's final managerial appointment came at Manchester City immediately after his departure from the City Ground.
 He arrived at Maine Road seven months after City's relegation from the Premier League, with the club in danger of a second successive relegation.
-Clark steered them to 14th place in Division One that season, only for City's struggles to return in 1997–98 and Clark to be sacked in February 1998, and learnt the news of his dismissal as manager while listening to the local radio at home.
+Clark steered them to 14th place in Division One that season, only for City's struggles to return in 1997–98.
+Clark was sacked in February 1998, and learnt the news of his dismissal as manager while listening to the local radio at home.
 Clark was faced with having to halt City's decline while the club was millions of pounds debt and needing to sell its highest-paid players, including a number of disappointing signings and players who were no longer commanding regular selection in the first team.
-He had paid a club record £3million to bring 22-year-old striker Lee Bradbury to City from Portsmouth in July 1997, but the player failed to live up to expectations, struggling with injuries and inconsistent form, and was eventually sold to Crystal Palace in October 1998.
+He had paid a club record £3 million to bring 22-year-old striker Lee Bradbury to City from Portsmouth in July 1997, but the player failed to live up to expectations, struggling with injuries and inconsistent form, and was eventually sold to Crystal Palace in October 1998.
 Clark's successor, Joe Royle, was unable to save City from relegation, but then guided City to back-to-back promotions.

 Nottingham Forest chairman

 Clark took over from Nigel Doughty as chairman of Nottingham Forest football club on 12 October 2011.
 Forest were managerless at the time, following the resignation of Steve McClaren.

-Clark was sacked from his role as club ambassador on 17 January 2013.
+Clark was dismissed from his role as club ambassador on 17 January 2013.